EricZinda/Perplexity/docs/pxHowTo/pxHowTo12Install.md

 Below are instructions for installing everything you'll need to run it and begin developing applications.

 ### Install Perplexity and Python Libraries
+IMPORTANT: Perplexity has very large grammar files in its repository and so uses [git LFS](https://git-lfs.com/) to store them.
+Before cloning Perplexity you must install git lfs (see previous link) and run:

+`git lfs install` for the user account that you will clone Perplexity with.

+0. Perplexity has very large grammar files in its repository and so uses [git LFS](https://git-lfs.com/) to store them.
+If you don't have git LFS installed yet:
+   - Install [git LFS](https://git-lfs.com/) following the instructions at that link
+   - `git lfs install` for the user account that you will clone Perplexity with
 1. `cd` to the directory where you want to install Perplexity
 2. Clone the Perplexity project:
    - `git clone https://github.com/EricZinda/Perplexity.git`